Antarctic Adventure: Legacy

 A screenshot from this game can briefly be seen in the introduction of Gradius ReBirth, released in 2008 for the Wii Virtual Console and in 2014 for the Wii U Virtual Console.
-An MSX Version was re-released for the Windows Store as part of EGG Project on November 25, 2014 in Japan.
+An MSX Version was re-released for the Windows Store as part of EGG Project in November 2014 in Japan.

 In 1990, Konami released only in Japan a handheld electronic game of Antarctic Adventure, although it is usually listed as South Pole (a more literal translation of the Japanese title).

-In 2014, Antarctic Adventure was released on a special version of the ColecoVision Flashback by AtGames. available only through Dollar General stores.
+In 2014, Antarctic Adventure was released on a special version of the ColecoVision Flashback by AtGames, available only through Dollar General stores.

 In other games, Pentarou appears as a fisherman.